 SEO (Search Engine Optimization) is vital for any publisher.
-In today’s oversaturated landscape and constant change of algorithms, it may be difficult to keep up with the latest standards and best practices.
+In today’s oversaturated landscape and constant change of algorithms, it’s important to focus on the right tips and employ the right strategy to increase organic traffic.

-These 10 tips will help you to increase organic traffic:
+These 12 actionable SEO tips will help to get more organic traffic in 2022:

 - Optimize Content for Voice Search

 - Drive Traffic with Long-tail Keywords

 - Optimize for Technical On-Page SEO

 - Run a Content Gap Analysis